 Capt.
 Bill Boyle, MNI FISCO - has spent over 30 years at sea, 22 of which he served as Master in various types of vessels.
 This included 8 years as Master of the dedicated North Sea pollution control vessels, Forth Explorer and British Shield.
 He has substantial oil pollution control experience and has been involved in many major international oil spills.
 In 2001 he joined Alpina Briggs as Operations Manager based in Rio de Janeiro and in 2002 moved to Sao Paulo as Operations Director.
 Alpina Briggs is an Oil Spill Response Company dedicated to advancing pollution control awareness and co-operation in Latin America.
 The company has 32 bases at key locations in Brazil with large stockpiles of equipment.
 Spill risk assessment and pollution control training is carried out in various countries throughout Latin America, including Brazil, Argentina, Venezuela, Bolivia and Paraguay.
 Capt.
 Boyle is now General Manager of Briggs Environmental Services, responsible for day-to-day national and international operations, liaising with clients and government agencies, national and international.

-Matthew Sommerville has more than 34 years experience in the oil spill response industry.
+Matthew Sommerville (Secretary) has more than 34 years experience in the oil spill response industry.
 He worked with the UK Government's Warren Spring Laboratory for nine years on spill response research projecs and has attended numerous incidents including Sea Empress, Aragon, Rosebay, Seki, Braer, Aegean Sea, BP Trent, Exxon Valdez, Freja Svea, Kymia, and the Gulf War oil spill.
 Over the years he has gained considerable industry experience having held senior positions with Briggs Marine, NRC, OSRL, Aramco, IOPC Funds and Shell.
 Currently he acts as an independent consultant.